AVD-RDDAM/avd-rddam-azure-powershell/src/DesktopVirtualization/DesktopVirtualization.Autorest/docs/Az.DesktopVirtualization.md

 Get a SessionHostManagement.

 ### [Get-AzWvdSessionHostManagementsUpdateStatus](Get-AzWvdSessionHostManagementsUpdateStatus.md)
-Get the session host update status for a given hostpool.
+Get the session host get status for a given hostpool.

 ### [Get-AzWvdStartMenuItem](Get-AzWvdStartMenuItem.md)
 List start menu items in the given application group.